Alirezaesfa/Fraud-Detector/README.md

-# Real-Time Anomaly Detection for Fraudulent Transactions
+# Anomaly Detection for Fraudulent Transactions

 ## Project Overview
 This project aims to develop a real-time anomaly detection system to identify fraudulent transactions using machine learning techniques.
 It leverages both basic and deep learning models to enhance accuracy and robustness in detecting fraud.